RomanAlexandroff/42-Prague-Smart-Sign/README.md

 - Highly autonomous operation: the Sign operates fully autonomously and does not require any input from the school personnel;
 - Automatic exam time check: the Sign keeps track of the exams published on Intra on its own;
-- Adaptation to changes: The Sign can adapt its behaviour to some unusual exam scheduling, such as last-minute cancellations or sequences of several immediate exams;
+- Adaptation to changes: the Sign can adapt its behaviour to some unusual exam scheduling, such as last-minute cancellations, varying exam lengths, or sequences of several immediate exams;
 - Exam subscribers check: if there is noone undertaking the exam, the Sigh will know it and will not block the room;
 - Automatic battery charge monitoring: you will surely know when to charge the device;
 - Deep Sleep mode: the microcontroller sleeps most of the time and wakes up only when it has a task to do, drastically saving the battery charge;
 - Telegram enabled: control the Sign, update its security token, and receive operational information — all remotely, via your Telegram chat;
-- Over The Air firmware update: develop and upload new features without the need of looking for a cable.
+- Over The Air firmware update: develop and upload new features without the need of looking for a cable;
-- Watchdog: no program failure can stop the Sign as its inner watchdog makes sure the program execution does not get stuck.
+- Watchdog: no program failure can stop the Sign as its inner watchdog makes sure the program execution does not get stuck;
+- Low-maintenance design: the 4000mAh battery ensures long periods of operation—up to a few months—between recharges, which require a standard USB-C cable and any 5V power adapter.
+During recharging, the Sign remains fully operational.

 ## Components